+Chair Councillor M. Brown (Chair)

+Councillors A. Thwaites (Vice-Chair) S. Atherton

+R. Child H. Cliff M. Gordon S. Lumley

+R. Sharp

-Chair Councillor M. Brown (Chair) Councillors A. Thwaites (Vice-Chair) R. Child M. Gordon R. Sharp S. Atherton H. Cliff S. Lumley In Attendance Landlord Assurance Board Tenant Representative - Brian Ellis Landlord Assurance Board Tenant Representative - Jenna Evans Landlord Assurance Board Tenant Representative - Haris Saleem Officers Director for Housing and Communities (Deputy Chief Executive) Assistant Director for Housing Quality, Development and Landlord Services Senior Democratic Services and Scrutiny Officer
+In Attendance Landlord Assurance Board Tenant Representative - Brian Ellis

+Landlord Assurance Board Tenant Representative - Jenna Evans Landlord Assurance Board Tenant Representative - Haris Saleem

+Officers Director for Housing and Communities (Deputy Chief Executive)

+Assistant Director for Housing Quality, Development and Landlord

+Services

+Senior Democratic Services and Scrutiny Officer

+Scrutiny Committee: 200325

 Minute No. Minute 41 APOLOGIES FOR ABSENCE Apologies for absence were received from Councillors Chubb and Pritchett.
 42 MINUTES The Minutes of the meeting held on 23 January 2025 were confirmed.
 43 DECLARATIONS OF INTEREST Councillor Gordon declared an other registerable interest in relation to Minute Numbers 46 and 47 as she is a tenant of a Council owned property.
 She was advised that as no decision would be taken, she can remain in the meeting and participate.
 44 REVIEW OF THE FORWARD PLAN The Chair introduced the Cabinet Forward Plan and invited Members to comment.
 A query was raised regarding preventative maintenance programme, in response it was confirmed that the Director for Place and Prosperity would be asked to provide a response.
 A query was raised regarding the Forward Plan document.
 In response, the Senior Democratic Services and Scrutiny Officer stated that the Forward Plan is a statutory document and there are elements that must be displayed on the document.
 The document lists all key decisions scheduled to be taken in the next four months, as well as non-key decisions due to be taken by the Cabinet.
 The document only lists decisions due to be taken and decisions that have been taken are listed on the website and on the decision register, a copy of which is attached to the Members' Bulletin.
-Following further discussion about the Forward Plan document, it was agreed that the decisions would have the dates they were added to the Forward Plan on the document.
-This in turn would make the document easier to analyse.
 45 REVIEW OF THE SCRUTINY WORK PROGRAMME 2024/25 The Chair introduced the Scrutiny Work Programme 2024/25 and updated the Committee on the alterations.
 He stated that the changes were necessitated by Officer workloads and the resources required for the local government reorganisation interim proposal.
 The Chair of the Youth Strategy Task and Finish Group, Councillor Cliff, provided an update of the work carried out by the task and finish group.
 She recognised that there had not been as much progress as had hoped but that there would be an interim report in June, with a full report in November.
-A couple of queries were raised about what could be done for the youth of the
+A couple of queries were raised about what could be done for the youth of the Borough, however Councillor Cliff stated that the aim of the task and finish group was to provide a steer on what could go into a youth strategy and not to write the youth strategy, therefore the group would not advance specific initiatives at this stage.